Christmas Crack Recipe (Easy Saltine Toffee Bark for the Holidays)

 Follow these simple steps to make the easy Christmas crack recipe at home.
 Each step only takes a few minutes, and the whole process is quick enough to fit into a busy holiday schedule.

-Line a sheet pan with aluminium foil and coat it with cooking spray.
-This step prevents sticking and makes cleanup a breeze.
-You can also use a nonstick silicone baking mat for an even smoother release.
+Prepare the Pan: Line a sheet pan with aluminium foil and coat it with cooking spray.
+This step prevents sticking and makes cleanup easier.

-Lay 40 saltine crackers in a single layer across the baking sheet.
-Make sure there are no gaps.
-If you’re substituting with gluten-free crackers or pretzels, keep the layer as even as possible for consistent coverage.
+Arrange the Crackers: Lay 40 saltine crackers in a single layer across the baking sheet.
+Ensure no gaps for even coverage.

 And that’s it—you’ve made the best Christmas crack recipe with minimal effort and maximum holiday cheer!